 Wheeled robots can change their positions with the help of their wheels, Wheeled robot motion can be achieved easily & its cost is pretty low, control of wheeled movement is easier, So, wheeled robots are one of the most frequently seen robots, Single wheeled robots, mobile ball robots, two-wheeled robots, three-wheeled robots, four-wheeled robots & multi-wheeled robots are examples of wheeled robots.

 Wheeled robots advantages

-Two-wheeled robots control their heading by differential steering method, This method can be used in three-wheeled & four-wheeled robots, Besides differential steering method, four-wheeled robots can implement car like steering methods, Similar to four-wheeled robots, multi-wheeled robots is able to implement both differential steering & car like steering methods.
+Two-wheeled robots control their heading by differential steering method, This method can be used in three-wheeled & four-wheeled robots, Besides the differential steering method, four-wheeled robots can implement car-like steering methods, Similar to four-wheeled robots, multi-wheeled robots is able to implement both differential steering & car like steering methods.

 Wheels are used due to their low production costs, this is the case if we compare the prices for wheels and tracks, the wheels need a lower amount of torque to move on from stationary, The wheels offer high maneuverability compared with continuous tracks, and the tracks are very difficult in maneuverability.

 Many materials can be used to build wheels that meet environmental conditions, The wheels are lighter than tracks, So, wheels are used when the mass of the robot is a critical property, such as in space exploration missions, The wheel comes with fewer moving parts, So there are fewer components that can get damaged.

 Many wheeled robots use differential steering, that uses separately driven wheels for movement, They can change direction by rotating each wheel at a different speed, There have additional wheels that help keep it balanced and they are not driven by a motor.